brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-`data_member_spec` returns a reflection of a description of a declaration of a data member of given type.
+`data_member_spec` returns a reflection of a data member description for a data member of given type.
 Optional alignment, bit-field-width, and name can be provided as well.
 An inner class `name_type`, which may be implicitly constructed from any of several "string-like" types (e.g., `string_view`, `u8string_view`, `char8_t[]`, `char_t[]`), is used to represent the name.
 If a `name` is provided, it must be a valid identifier when interpreted as a sequence of code-units.
 Otherwise, the name of the data member is unspecified.

 `define_aggregate` takes the reflection of an incomplete class/struct/union type and a range of reflections of data member descriptions and completes the given class type with data members as described (in the given order).
 The given reflection is returned.
 For now, only data member reflections are supported (via `data_member_spec`) but the API takes in a range of `info` anticipating expanding this in the near future.